Is Ridley Scott’s horror hybrid, Alien (1979) actually about the android?

 What is Alien about?

-The Nostromo is a commercial mining vessel in deep space.
-Onboard are 7 crew – plus a cat – in stasis for the journey back to the Earth.
-The ship’s computer, ‘Mother’, wakes them early after detecting a distress signal.
+Deep-space mining vessel the Nostromo is carrying a crew of 7 – plus cat – in stasis back to Earth.
+The ship’s computer Mother wakes them mid-journey after detecting a distress signal.

 Alien: the serial killer theory